With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreMidwestern Colorado Mental Health Center Dba The Center For Mental Health is a mental health clinic in Telluride, Colorado, located at 238 East Colorado Avenue, Suite 9, 81435.
-Midwestern Colorado Mental Health Center Dba The Center For Mental Health offers telemedicine/telehealth and outpatient treatment.
-Midwestern Colorado Mental Health Center Dba The Center For Mental Health provides trauma therapy, group therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and young adults.
-Some other services provided by Midwestern Colorado Mental Health Center Dba The Center For Mental Health include court-ordered outpatient treatment, case management and supported employment.
+Midwestern Colorado Mental Health Center Dba The Center For Mental Health offers outpatient treatment and telemedicine/telehealth.
+Midwestern Colorado Mental Health Center Dba The Center For Mental Health provides psychotropic medication, integrated dual diagnosis disorder treatment and couples/family therapy to young adults, children / adolescents and adults.
+Some other services provided by Midwestern Colorado Mental Health Center Dba The Center For Mental Health include intensive case management, supported employment and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.